 The German contribution to the EU-SILC has been collected by the national statistical office for Germany (Statistisches Bundesamt), under the label "LEBEN IN EUROPA" up to 2020.
 Every year about 14,000 households have been contacted by postal mail, and participation in this survey is voluntary.
 Households were recruited in random samples from an access panel.
 The access panel consisted of a standing pool of households that have been recruited from the German micro census (Mikrozensus).
 The German micro census consists of a 1% sample of the total German population.
 With the survey year 2020 the German contribution to EU-SILC is integrated into the new designed micro census.
 This constitutes a major change in many ways.
 Firstly, the sample size of German is noticeably larger than under the label "LEBEN IN EUROPA".
-Potential sample size increases up to 12% of the total sample size of the micro census.
-In EU-SILC 2020 the sample size is doubled compared to previous years and consists of roughly 0.06% of the total German population.
+It now consists of a up to 12% sample from a 90% subsample of the micro census.